-For those with little to no credit, there is still opportunity to purchase a vehicle.
+For those with little to no credit, there are still opportunities to purchase a vehicle.

-Though poor credit scores aren’t the most ideal, they don’t tell the entire story for a consumer, and Chrysler Capital works diligently to provide full-spectrum auto financing options.
+Although poor credit scores aren’t ideal, they don’t tell the whole story for a consumer, and Chrysler Capital works diligently to provide full-spectrum auto financing options to these shoppers.

 “Chrysler Capital does have buying power for first-time buyers for some of the subprime applicants that are out there,” says Kevin from the Chrysler Capital Credit team.

-“We have opportunities for the credit risk that is sometimes associated with a first-time buyer or someone trying to re-establish themselves – including someone recovering from a previous bankruptcy.
-Partner that with FCA US‘s great lineup of vehicles and it’s a win-win.”
+“We have opportunities for the credit risk that is sometimes associated with a first-time buyer or someone trying to reestablish themselves – including someone recovering from a previous bankruptcy.
+Partner that with FCA US’ great lineup of vehicles and it’s a win-win.”

-We spoke further with the Chrysler Capital manager to gain insight on the important factors consumers with poor or subprime credit should know when looking to purchase a vehicle.
+We spoke further with the Chrysler Capital manager to gain insight on the important factors that consumers with poor credit should know when looking to purchase a vehicle.

 Many times, when it comes to subprime, there are gray areas that require a person to take a look at what’s going on.
-In these instances, the dealer or the Chrysler Capital Credit Analyst (sometimes both) will reach out to “rehash the deal” and see if there is an opportunity to put a consumer in a better position to buy.
+In these instances, the dealer or the Chrysler Capital credit analyst (sometimes both) will reach out to “rehash the deal” and see if there is an opportunity to put the consumer in a better position to buy.

 Kevin: We are looking for some sort of consistency and stability when it comes to paying bills.

-If you are handling the work-life balance in a responsible manner and showing that you’re handling your business, that’s something to hang your hat on.
+If you’re handling the work-life balance in a responsible manner and showing that you’re handling your business, that’s something to hang your hat on.
 We always welcome that stability.